fkitsantas/PdfCompressionService/README.md

 This microservice is built using the following technologies:

-- **Spring Boot**: Java Framework used to create RESTful web service.
+- **Spring Boot**: Java Framework used to create RESTful web services.
-- **Apache PDFBox**: Library used for handling PDF files.
+- **Apache PDFBox**: Library used for handling and manipulating PDF files.
+- **SLF4J with Logback**: Logging framework to capture and display logs.

 ## Features

-- Compresses PDF files by optimizing the images in the file.
+- Compresses PDF files by optimizing the images and form objects in the file.
 - Returns the compressed PDF file as a download.
+- Detailed logging to monitor the compression process and diagnose any issues.
 - Provides an endpoint to view the logs of the service.

 ## API Description

 ### POST /compressPdf

-Compresses a PDF file.
+Compresses a PDF file by optimizing its images and form objects.

 #### Parameters